Welcome to Zupt Autonomous Products and Technologies (ZAPT) second blog series: Stories From Our Engineers.

 What He Brings

-Wes's background is in small combustion engines and optimizing their performance on various platforms, like Nomad.
-Along with his background, his interests lie in engines, computers, and how to autonomously control things through software - making him the perfectly suited engineer for the job.
-As he says, "I didn't know it, but my experience set me up perfectly."
-In fact, his family says they always knew he would become an engineer.
+Wes's background is in small combustion engines and optimizing their performance on platforms like Nomad.
+Along with his background, his interests lie in machines, computers, and how to control things through software autonomously - making him the ideally suited engineer for the job.
+He says, "I didn't know it, but my experience set me up perfectly."
+His family says they always knew he would become an engineer.
 They tell stories from his childhood, that when there would be silence, they would find him in another room taking a whole tv apart to quote-on-quote "fix it."
 Ironically, once, he even took apart an entire lawnmower just to put it back together.
-This deep desire to get his hands dirty to build things and his passion for knowing how things work are what he continues to bring to creating Nomad.
+This deep desire to get his hands dirty to build things and his passion for knowing how things work is what he continues to bring to creating Nomad.

 What He Does

-When asked where he begins to design something that has never been created before, he said, "I start the same place everyone starts; at the beginning."
-He started by asking himself, "what is the simplest part you need?" a frame or a skeleton.
+When asked where he begins to design something that has never been created, he said, "I start the same place everyone starts; at the beginning."
+He asked himself, "What is the simplest part you need?" a frame or a skeleton.
 He knew the lawnmower needed to be as big as 60 inches and as skinny as 30 inches to mow to our desired functionality.
 After that, it was figuring out how to fit what we needed inside this envelope for Nomad to run.
 Ultimately, the design emerged over time made on our design requirements.
 For example, because we wanted size transformation capability and four-wheel steering, there were certain structural elements we had to have.
 "The design got turned into the shape because we needed the features," says Wes.
 It was these somewhat unusual criteria that, over time, created the design.

 Ensuring the functionality of Nomad's powertrain and drivetrain systems by: